ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/accordion.md

 ### NgpAccordion

+Apply the `ngpAccordion` directive to an element that represents the group of accordion items.

 <response-field name="ngpAccordionType" type="single | multiple" default="single">
   Define whether only one or multiple accordion items can be open at a time.
 </response-field>